coatespt/cursor-twitter/SESSION_NOTES.md

 # TTD
-- With the language detection turned on, it parses about 285/second which is one million an hour.
-There are 139 million Tweets in the corpus, so call it six days to parse the entire corpus with language detection.
-Without language detection it is in the thousands per second.

-- Try
+## Tuning

+- Poor busy word detection.
 	- Increasing the number of frequency classes.
 Say to 20 or 25.
-This would narrow the frequency range in each and perhaps make it possible to up the minimum Z score.
-You wouldn't want many busywords in each class fo sho.
+		- I upped it from 10 to 24 and it seems to be better.
+		- More experimentation is in order
+		- Who knows, maybe more?
+But you start to get too many busy words, so it probably interacts with the Z scores.

 - Current clustering is graph-based Louvain/modularity.
   - Add k-means based on the busy words alone.
-  - Possibly add Louvain/modularity based only on the busy words, not the tweet text as an option.
-  - Cursor is implementing k-means now.
-The go libraries for it apparently are missing critical pieces.
-It should not be a stretch to implement.

-- The full set of Tweets is parsed into msg_input_3.
-Whitney Houston's death is announce somewhere about here.
-Look for the Orgulo Herbeldes, Lion King, Whitney Houston

-../twits/msg_output_3/gnip.csv_1329005955894_1329006255894.csv

-- Print out the busywords in each Tweet the is in the output after "Class n:" and before the Tweet text.

-- The language field is worthless.
-Look into whether the parser could estimate the language and mark the tweets accordingly.
-English v non-English would be enough.
+	- k-means didn't see to work very well.
+	- Still worth fiddling with to see if it's just a tuning problem.
+	- Couldn't find a good k-means library that worked so Cursor wrote the routine.

-# Other Tuning
+## Other Tuning
 - The window is now 20m tokens, or about 2m Tweets.
-That's about 66 minutes of the decahose, or about 28 minutes of actual time at the rate we consume.
-66 minutes seems like a reasonable turnover.
+	- That's about 66 minutes of the decahose, or about 28 minutes of actual time at the rate we consume.
+	- 66 minutes seems like a reasonable turnover.
 How far out of sync with the day would you get in an hour?
 But it could be shorter.
 Worth trying.
 - Batch size is now 10,000.
-Verify in the code that it really is Tweets and not tokens.
-10k Tweets is 20 seconds of decahose.
+	- Verify in the code that it really is Tweets and not tokens.
+	- 10k Tweets is 20 seconds of decahose.
 That's a short time.
 Try a larger value.
-It might make the true outliers stand out more crisply by reducing variance.

 - Examine the de-duplication functionality in the cluster display.
 Make sure it does what it's supposed to.
-The purpose is to not show a zillion copies.
+The purpose is to not show a zillion copies of basically the same Tweet.

 - Jacquard similarity for the clustering seems to be applied to all the tokens in the Tweets.
   - Is that true, and if so, is it correct?